-City of Novi Community Development Department-Site Pian Manual
+City of Novi Community Development Department-Site Plan and Development Manual

 This document is intended to provide a general overview of the City of Novi's site plan review process.
 Potential applicants should contact the Community Development Department to arrange a meeting to discuss specific site plan proposals and review procedures.
 Furthermore, the provisions of this manual are not intended to repeal, eliminate or otherwise limit any of the requirements or provisions contained in the Zoning Ordinance or City Code.
-City ordinances and codes should be thoroughly researched prior to application for site plan approval.
+City ordinances and codes should be thoroughly researched prior to site plan application submittal.